djdays/djdays.github.io/hospital-management-system/index.md

 	* At the same time they can reject the doctor account, if not want to approve it
 	* Finally admin can delete a doctor account

-Similarly, Admin have the following privileges on Patient users.
+In addition to above access, Admin have the following privileges on Patient users.

 Admin can: